tymyrddin/blue-phish/source/docs/mobile/vishing.md

 A robocall is an automated telephone call that delivers a pre-recorded message.
 Organisations, telemarketers, and adversaries use robocalls to reach millions of phones every single day.
 They make people's phones ring with natural-sounding recorded voices and offer everything from auto warranties to games.
 In some cases it can even issues a threat to get your attention.
 Some robocalls can even respond to your questions.

 Robocalls are made using auto-dialing software, and may use caller ID spoofing technology to make it seem as if the phone call is coming from someone else.
-This technology enables the use of robocalls for malicious purposes including vishing and identity theft.

 ## Detection

-* If callers are legitimate, it should not be difficult to authenticate their professional affiliation with a phone call.
+* If callers are legitimate, it should not be difficult to authenticate their professional affiliation with another phone call.
 If they do not provide the information necessary to verify their identity, they can not be trusted.
 * Callers creating a sense of urgency is a huge social engineering red flag.
 * Caller sending unsolicited email or SMS messages is another red flag.